I would like to Donate:

 The fossil records of sharks are abundant and diverse.
 Some fossil species that lived over 150 million years ago are identical to shark, skate and ray species that exist today.
 One of the earliest known species is the Cladoselache, which lived about 350 million years ago, like many other early sharks their mouth was located at the front of their snout.
 Ancestors the Megamouth Shark, Frilled Shark, Angelshark and devil rays still have this today, whereas most sharks have evolved a mouth under their snout.

 One fossil tooth, belonging to the Megalodon Shark, was recorded at 17cm, which suggests an enormous predator as long as two buses.
 This species was a relative of the White Shark, however Whites are much smaller with teeth about 6cm long.

 Sharks have either shared or solely owned the position at the top of the marine food chain for over 400 million years.
-The species that briefly joined them as apex predators have consisted of massive marine reptiles such as Mosasaurs and Plesiosaurs, but sharks are the only group that have survived to modern day.
-So what is it that makes sharks so special that they can survive global catastrophes when other top predators cannot?
-The answer lies in the fossil record and to fully understand these magnificent emperors of the ocean, we shall travel back in geological time, to a period called the Devonian.
+The species that briefly joined them as apex predators have consisted of massive marine reptiles such as Mosasaurs and Plesiosaurs, but sharks are the only group to have survived to modern day.

 You have added an item to your shopping basket.

 Your ID and Password were blank.
 Would you like to create a new account?